jon-harper/OmniBox-docs/docs/support/displays.md

 These displays can be attached in one of two ways:

-- In place of the MCU display as a [:material-alpha-p-box: :material-alpha-d-box-outline: Display Panel][git_display_pi_tft],
+- In place of the MCU display as a Display Panel,
-- Or as a [:material-alpha-p-box: :material-alpha-l-box-outline: Lid][git_lid_pi_tft] above the MCU display mount.
+- Or as a [:material-git: Lid][git_lid_pi_tft] above the MCU display mount.

 See below for examples.